getty-zig/getty.so/pages/guide/serializers.md

 // getty.Serializer specifies the behavior of a serializer, and must be
 // implemented by all Getty serializers. fn Serializer(
-    // Context is a namespace that contains the method implementations you want
+    // Context is the namespace that owns the method implementations you want
     // to use to implement getty.Serializer.
     //
     // Typically, this is whatever type is implementing getty.Serializer (or a